iftah-og/DripRog/docs/HARDWARE.md

 ### Coin vibration motor (silent / tactile)

-A coin (ERM) vibration motor gives feedback you can feel without light or sound, which also suits fully covert deployment.
+A coin (ERM) vibration motor gives feedback you can feel without light or sound, which also works well when the recorder needs to stay hidden.

 **Do not connect the motor directly to GPIO 23.** A coin motor draws roughly 75 to 100 mA, far above the Pi's ~16 mA per-pin limit, and the inductive